fpietrosanti/Trojans-And-Rule-of-Law/README.md

 This repository is made up for valuable juridical, human rights, forensics and technical interests on the topic internationally.

+No, this bill proposal doesn't have anything todo with export control or undisclosed vulnerabilities (0day).

 ## The Bill Proposal and it's artifacts
 There are many artifacts around the trojan regulation bill proposal we've done in Italy in 2017, most in Italy, with some in English for a bigger audience.